Open Houses and Online Events

 An academic probation or dismissal that occurred at least two years before the date when you apply for admission has no bearing in your admission status.

-You are not required to submit official transcripts for admission.
-However, you must have all official documents of your educational background on file with UMUC at the time of your request for an official evaluation.
+You must submit all official documents of your educational background to UMUC by the end of your second term once admitted and before your request for an official evaluation.
 If you present at least 24 semester hours of transferable college credit, you will not be required to submit official high school transcripts or GED scores.

 Two types of students are in this category: transfer students who had a cumulative grade-point average at their last institution of less than 2.0 (on a 4.0 scale) within the previous two years and those who have been academically dismissed within the past two years from any institution, regardless of their cumulative grade-point average.
 If you fall into this category, you may apply for admission if at least one semester has passed since you last attended any institution.